w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 A value contains UTF-8 encoded string.
 Any characters outside of the `baggage-octet` ranges of characters MUST be percent-encoded.
+Characters which are not required to be percent-encoded MAY be percent-encoded.
 Percent-encoding is defined in [[RFC3986]], Section 2.1: https://datatracker.ietf.org/doc/html/rfc3986#section-2.1.
 Leading and trailing whitespaces (`OWS`) are allowed but MUST be trimmed when converting the header into a data structure.